casdoor/casdoor-website/docs/syncer/overview.md

 - **WeCom**: Fetch users from WeCom organizations via API.
 See [WeCom syncer](/docs/syncer/WeCom).
 - **DingTalk**: Import users from DingTalk organizations via API.
 See [DingTalk syncer](/docs/syncer/DingTalk).

-Each syncer type implements a common interface, making it straightforward to add new syncer types or extend existing ones without affecting other parts of the system.
+All syncers share a common interface, so new sources can be added without changing the rest of the system.

-## Supported User Attributes
+## Supported user attributes

-Syncers support a comprehensive range of user attributes including basic profile information, authentication credentials (passwords, WebAuthn, MFA settings), security configurations (IP whitelist, verification status), and user activity tracking (login history, password changes).
-Complex data structures like WebAuthn credentials and Face ID data are automatically handled through JSON serialization.
+Syncers can map a wide set of attributes: profile data, credentials (passwords, WebAuthn, MFA), security settings (IP allowlist, verification), and activity (login history, password changes).
+Complex data (e.g. WebAuthn credentials, Face ID) is stored as JSON.

-## Synchronization hash

-Casdoor uses a hash function to determine how to update a user.
-This hash value is calculated for each user in the table, using information such as the password or mobile phone number.
+## Sync and change detection

-If the calculated hash value of a user with a specific `Id` changes compared to the original value, Casdoor confirms that the user table has been updated.
-Subsequently, the database updates the old information, thereby achieving **bilateral synchronization** between the Casdoor user table and the original user table.
+Casdoor computes a **hash** per user from fields such as password and phone.
+When the hash for a given user `Id` changes, Casdoor treats that user as updated and applies the change.
+This allows **two-way sync** between the Casdoor user table and the source system.